 Mac PCs are known to be more secure than PCs with other operating systems, but that doesn’t mean they’re impervious to attacks.
 There’s a lot you can do to add layers of security to your Mac PC and make sure it stays safe.
+Even if you are planning to opt for apple trade-in with the lastest one.
+It is always recommended to protect your device from malware and other threats.

 Protect Your Mac From Viruses